FarzadHayat/ultimate-earth-championship/README.md

 1. Navigate to the manager package: src -> manager.
 2. Right click on GraphicalGameManager.java and select on Run As -> Java Application.

+### Run unit tests coverage
+1. Right click on the tests package and select on Coverage As -> JUnit Test.

 ### Additional Links
  - [Git Repository](https://eng-git.canterbury.ac.nz/oco36/ultimate-earth-championship)